afnog/afnog.github.io/sse/ldap/presentation.md

   * Kerberos for authentication.
 * Reduces administrative overhead by integrating these services seamlessly.
 * Provides a single and simplified tool set.

 ---

+### Absent Control environment

+* Integrate Linux/Unix systems into Windows Active Directory forest.

+---
+layout: false
+## Comparison with plain LDAP

+* 389 Directory Server:
+  * A generic directory service.
+  * Can store and retrieve any kind of information.
+  * Frequently used as database backends for other applications.
+  * Organises entries into a hierarchical *directory tree*.
+  * Trees can be very simple, or very complex, with many branch points.

+---